Choosing the right apartment

 Aging in Place

-Lately, there has been a trend of partially and fully retired adults looking to rent apartments rather than live in independent and assisted living facilities.
-For many, it’s about not wanting to feel old and maintaining their true independence.
+Lately, there has been a trend of partially or fully retired adults looking to rent apartments rather than live in independent or assisted living facilities.
+For many, the reason for this is to keep their independence and to continue to feel young and active.
 For others, the cost of assisted living is not something they can afford and the services they need are minimal.
 It’s what we call Aging in Place.
-Maybe you or a family member is tired of mowing the lawn, shoveling snow, navigating stairs and having to repair or replace appliances.
-An apartment rental may be the perfect option for you.
+An apartment rental may be the perfect option for you or someone you love.
 Snow removal, lawn care, and appliances are no longer your responsibility plus many properties have elevators or walk in first-floor apartments.
-When additional care is needed there are many medical and non-medical assistance services that can come directly to you that way you are only paying for what you need.
-There is a fantastic non-medical assistance service that is available to people of all ages.
+When additional care is needed there are many medical and non-medical assistance services that can come directly to the apartment that way you are only paying for what you need rather than paying for a full-time staff at an assisted living facility.
+There is a fantastic non-medical assistance service available to people of all ages.
 HomeWatch CareGivers is a client favorite.
 They provide extra helping hands to everyone from new moms to elder care and everything in between.

 Living near a certain hospital or doctor’s office is another common request we get for a variety of reasons ranging from new mom’s wanting to deliver at a specific hospital, HMO insurance, and people with chronic health conditions who need specialized care.